atgao/inPerson/README.md

     * UI - display blocked users

 ## UI -- B I G problems (how did it even end up like this wtfff)
-* Navbar: Make *Account menu* (and Follow requests) displayed vertically not horizontally
+* Navbar: Make *Follow requests* (and Account Menu) displayed vertically not horizontally
 * Calendar form display weirddd
 * Content shift on opening menu
+* Make it not look horrendous on mobile (will prob just make an app for it thp over the summer)